 ¿Qué encontrarás en este artículo?

-Bamboo is known as the plant of a thousand uses, as it has great applications and continues to emerge.
-It is a sustainable resource that is used as raw material for the production of countless products.
+Bamboo is known as the plant of a thousand uses, as it has great applications and they continue to emerge.
+It is a sustainable resource that serves as a raw material for the production of countless products.
 This plant represents a very interesting business for the future, as it can be used in different sectors:

-In the generation of energy
+In energy generation

-Dry bamboo can be used as an energy source to create firewood or charcoal.
+Dried bamboo can be used as an energy source to create firewood or charcoal.